These and other questions have mostly come to us from our thousands of Amazon customers.

 Our red paracord is dyed to the color that the United States Military purchases.
 It is a fairly “deep red” which a lot of people really like.
 It is impossible to show “exact” colors online.
 People are visiting via PC, Mac, Tablet, Phones, etc. and no two screens display colors the same way… as far as that goes, no two eyeballs see them the same way either. 😉 If you really “must have” a certain color, we recommend you buy a small section of it first and see if it meets your needs, then buy the quantity you want.

-This is completely false.
+Absolutely.
 We have a certificate of compliance that our cord is made to Mil-C-5040H specifications and while some colors are not purchased by the Military, all colors are pre-shrunk, even colors like Neon Green or Pink.

+The truth is, most of the time we get anything under 5-stars, the review poster hasn’t had a chance to test the cord yet.
 We would prefer to have people leave reviews who have given our paracord a fair test instead of giving it a lower rating because they don’t know how well it works.
 We, however, have no control over that.
 Most of these folks forget to come back and review and rate it again after they have used it.
 Kind of a bummer, but we understand how busy people get.
 Most of our 4-Star reviews are from good people who just haven’t had the chance to test it yet, so they don’t want to overstate anything.
 We always hope they’ll come back and update things even so.

 Thank you very much for reading our FAQ’s.
 We hope you found them helpful.
 If you have any other questions, comments, or concerns, please don’t hesitate to give us a shout.
 We will be updating this FAQ periodically as we see more great questions from customers.
-All the Best to You and Yours, Bill & Son Adam Hanover… TOUGH-GRID (435) 792-4380 or email@example.com
+All the Best to You and Yours, Bill & Son Adam Hanover… TOUGH-GRID® (435) 792-4380 or firstname.lastname@example.org

 1) Straighten the paperclip as straight as you possibly can.